-

 Novel Writing Advice Videos - Who Has it Right?

-Archived AAC reviews of informative, entertaining, and ridiculous novel writing videos found on Youtube.
+Archived AAC reviews of entertaining, informative, and ridiculous novel writing videos found on YT.
 The mission here is to validate good advice while exposing terrible advice that withers under scrutiny.
-Members of the Algonkian Critics Film Board (ACFB) include Kara Bosshardt, Richard Hacker, Joseph Hall, Elise Kipness, Michael Neff, and Audrey Woods.
+Our thanks to the Algonkian Critics.

 Stephen King's War on Plot